jiin-kim109/Dungeon-Management/README.md

 Contents
 ===
+A thrilling defense game with your custom built dungeons!

+Description:

-The heroes will soon arrive!
+Heroes will soon arrive!

-Be the Dungeon Master to fight against the enemies and protect your dungeon!
+Be the Dungeon Master and fight against upcoming enemies.

-Collect higher rank units, upgrade magics and set up boss monster.
-You can also compete with others for a higher score.
+- Fill your dungeons with unique monsters and bosses!

+- Upgrade abilities and magics!

+- Compete with other playes for high score!

 Version
 ===